I make this case in two questions and one bold assertion: What’s the problem? What’s the real, core problem? Allies are for love, not aggression.

 Love, not hate.

-Thus, victims of injustice everywhere, know this: I will not hate your oppressor.
-I will not hate the systems that have caused you harm.
+Thus, victims of injustice everywhere, know this: I can not hate your oppressor, because that will push them further into darkness.
+I will not hate the systems that have caused you harm, because they can be improved.
 I will not hate your enemies, and yet, I am your ally, and I stand by your side!
 We are united in love against hate, and that is how we’ll change people and systems for better.

 You can tell if someone is an ally based on their love, not their hate.
 Let’s all be a little kinder to each other, and open the doors of love so that we can see that we are all connected, and that the core problem of aggression affects us all.